John Andrews (baseball)

-John Richard Andrews (born February 9, 1949) is a retired professional baseball player whose career spanned six season, including a part of one in Major League Baseball with the St. Louis Cardinals in 1973.
+John Richard Andrews (born February 9, 1949) is an American former professional baseball player whose career spanned six season, including a part of one in Major League Baseball with the St. Louis Cardinals in 1973.
 Andrews, a pitcher, compiled a major league record of 1–1 with a 4.42 earned run average (ERA) and five strikeouts in 16 games, all in relief.
 He attended San Gabriel High School, San Gabriel, California, where he was drafted three times, while never signing.
 For college, Andrews attended San Diego State University.
 In 1971, Andrews signed with the Cardinals as an amateur free agent.
 Over his professional career, Andrews also played in the minor leagues with the Class-A Short Season Lewiston Broncs, the Class-A Modesto Reds, the Triple-A Tulsa Oilers, the Double-A Arkansas Travelers, the Double-A Jackson Mets and the Triple-A Tidewater Tides.
 In the minors, Andrews compiled a record of 39–23 with a 3.66 ERA in 170 games, 48 starts.
 He batted and threw left-handed.